pagekit/docs/controller.md

 ## Annotations

-A lot of the controller's behavior is determined by information annotated to the class and methods, here is a quick overview, a detailed description for each annotation follows below.
+A lot of the controller's behavior is determined by information annotated to the class and methods.
+Here is a quick overview, a detailed description for each annotation follows below.

 | Annotation       | Description |
 |------------------|-------------|